keep-on-rolling/keep-on-rolling.github.io/content/blog/2022-03-14_goodbye-rotor.en.md

 draft: false
 ---

-A week ago the rear derailleur broke during my bikepacking tour from Lucerne to Brühl to attend the JavaLand conference, [I had already written about it]({{< ref "2022-03-12_black-friday.en.md" >}}).
+Last week the rear derailleur broke during my bikepacking tour from Lucerne to Brühl to attend the JavaLand conference, [I had already written about it]({{< ref "2022-03-12_black-friday.en.md" >}}).
 I built my gravel bike almost two years ago to the day and this is already the second broken rear derailleur in two years.
 So slowly I lose confidence in my shifting.
 But what were my reasons for selecting a Rotor drivetrain, what problems I had and above all, what happens next?

 ## Why Rotor?